AstraBert/jan-scraper/discord_bot/readme.md

 # Costumize your own Discord bot with jan-scraper!🥳

+### Are you at the beginning of your programming journey?
+Check out the [tutorial](./tutorial/readme.md) we prepared for you!!!🐼

 ## Create a Discord bot
 How do you create a Discord bot?
 It is really simple!
 1. Go to [Discord](https://discord.com/) and create an account (or log into yours, if you already have one)